-50% Apple - sustainable (supply chain + valid certificates can be demonstrated)
+- 50% Apple sustainable (supply chain + valid certificates can be demonstrated) 25%

-25% Orange - not sustainable
+Orange not sustainable

-25% Pineapple - not sustainable
+- 25% Pineapple not sustainable

-In this case, the product should be reported as 50% sustainable.
+In this case, the product should be reported as 50% sustainable in the data collection sheet and the supply chain and valid certificates should be demonstrated for validation purposes.

-e.
+f.
 Newly acquired entities